Lactrodectus mactans female and egg case. Photo by Steven Jacobs, Penn State Extension

 The widow spiders, genus Latrodectus, are found worldwide in the warmer regions of most continents.
-The taxonomy of these spiders is a challenge to scientists and has resulted in claims of few (six) to many (twenty-eight) distinct species.
-In the United States, there are probably five species.
-They are the southern black widow, L. mactans; northern black widow, L. variolus; western black widow, L. hesperus; brown widow, L. geometricus; and the red widow, L. bishopi.
+The taxonomy of these spiders is challenging and as few as six to as many as twenty-eight species are recognized.
+In the United States, there are probably five species: the southern black widow, L. mactans; northern black widow, L. variolus; western black widow, L. hesperus; brown widow, L. geometricus; and the red widow, L. bishopi.

 The southern black widow, L. mactans, is found in Pennsylvania.
 It is probable that the northern black widow, L. variolus, is also present.
 Occasionally, the brown and the red widow spiders are introduced on potted plants from southern Florida.

-The female southern black widow is normally a shiny, jet-black spider 8 to 13 millimeters in body length.
-With legs extended, the female measures about 25 to 35 millimeters long.
+The female southern black widow is shiny and jet black.
+The underside of the abdomen has the well-known orange to red hourglass marking, while the dorsum is unmarked or can have up to four red dots.
+They are 8 to 13 millimeters in body length and measure 25 to 35 millimeters with legs extended.
 The male, which is black and has white underbody markings with red spots, is only 4 to 6 millimeters long (12 to 18 millimeters including its legs).
-The female has the well-known reddish hourglass marking on the underside of her abdomen.

 Black widows can be found under stones, in stumps or woodpiles, in vacant rodent holes, in the dark corners of barns and garages, and in outdoor privies and other undisturbed cavities.
 Their webs are skimpy and disorganized.

-Males are often killed and eaten by the females shortly after mating, thus the origin of the name "widow. " A female may live for a year or more and produce up to nine 0.5-inch-diameter egg cases (called "cocoons"), each containing 200 to 800 eggs.
+Males are often killed and eaten by the females shortly after mating, thus the origin of the name “widow. “ A female may live for a year or more and produce up to nine 0.5-inch-diameter egg sacs, each containing 200 to 800 eggs.
 Eggs hatch in about eight days, but the young spiders remain in the egg case for about nine more days, molting once during that time.
-They then disperse, traveling on thin silken threads through a process known as "ballooning."
-The female stands guard over the eggs during the summer months--when the majority of widow bites occur.
+They then disperse, traveling on thin silken threads through a process known as “ballooning.”
+The female stands guard over the eggs during the summer months—when the majority of widow bites occur.